Geometric and topological rigidity of pinched submanifolds in Riemannian manifolds: Proof of the result for four-submanifolds

+In case $(a)$, $M^4$ is isometric to a Riemannian product $(N_1,g_1)\times(N_2,g_2)$, where each $N_i,i=1,2$, is diffeomorphic to $\Sf^2$ and has nonnegative Gaussian curvature.
 In case $(b)$, $M^4$ is isometric to a Riemannian product $(N_1,g_1)\times(N_2,g_2)$, where the Gaussian curvature of the surface $N_1$ is negative somewhere, while $N_2$ has positive Gaussian curvature.
 Since $M^4$ is simply connected, each factor is also simply connected, so that both are diffeomorphic to $\Sf^2$.
 Hence, the submanifold is as described in part $(b)$ of the statement of the theorem.
 This completes the proof of the theorem for simply connected submanifolds.
 Now suppose that the fundamental group $\pi_1(M^4)$ of $M^4$ is finite.
 Consider the universal covering $\pi\colon\hat M^4\to M^4$.
 Since the fundamental group of $M^4$ is finite, $\hat M^4$ must be compact.
 Moreover, the isometric immersion $\hat f=f\circ\pi$ satisfies condition \eqref{1}.
 Therefore, by the preceding argument, we conclude that either $\hat M^4$ is diffeomorphic to $\Sf^4$, or the submanifold $\hat f$ is as described in part $(ii)$ of the statement of the theorem.
 Assume first that $\hat M^4$ is diffeomorphic to $\Sf^4$.
 Clearly, $M^4$ is locally irreducible.
 Then, one of the three cases in Theorem \ref{acta} must occur.
 Since $M^4$ is homeomorphic to $\Sf^4$, case $(ii)$ is excluded.
 Moreover, the only compact symmetric spaces of dimension four are the round sphere, the product of two 2-dimensional spheres, the complex projective plane, and the quaternionic projective line $\HP^1\cong\Sf^4$.
 Consequently, in all cases, the manifold $M^4$ must be diffeomorphic to a spherical space form.
 Suppose now that the submanifold $\hat f$ is as described in part $(ii)$ of of the statement of the theorem.
 In particular, $\hat M^4$ is diffeomorphic to the tours $\Sf^2\times\Sf^2$, or it is a K\"ahler manifold biholomorphic to $\CP^2$.
+By Theorem 4.10 in \cite{MW}, one of the following holds: \begin{enumerate}[topsep=1pt,itemsep=1pt,partopsep=1ex,parsep=0.5ex,leftmargin=*, label=(\roman*), align=left, labelsep=-0.5em] \item[(1)] $M^4$ carries a metric of positive isotropic curvature. \item[(2)] $M^4$ is diffeomorphic to a product $\Sf^2\times\varSigma^2$, where $\varSigma^2$ is a compact surface. \item[(3)] $M^4$ is a K\"ahler manifold biholomorphic to $\CP^2$. \end{enumerate}